 If a dog is rubbing its face regularly on something, then it may have a problem.
 But if the rubbing is intermittent, then it may not be of concern.
 An annoyance such as wet or dirty fur, pain from a bad tooth or eye injury, irritation from fleas or allergies, or simply because it feels good are all potential reasons why a dog may rub its face on something.

 Some dogs develop allergies that cause them to be itchy and rub their faces.
 Skin inflammation leads to irritation and rubbing results.
 Allergies may be due to a food or treat that a dog eats or household and environmental allergens such as dust mites, various grasses, or pollen.
-They can be constant or just seasonal, but if a dog's face itches due to allergies it may be rubbing it on the floor or furniture.
+They can be constant or just seasonal.
+A dog itchy from allergies will also likely be scratching their face in addition to rubbing.

 Fleas, Mites and Ticks